| Subjects addressed on this page are: | |

 Although there is undoubtedly a correlation between the number of reported registered vehicles within and the number of plates from a particular jurisdiction, an analysis to identify that relationship is beyond the scope of this resource.
 However, suffice it to say that the number of registrations reported in a single period (most commonly a single calendar year) is not the number of plates made and issued.
 D.C. plates of most types are issued in pairs, so there are actually two plates for every registered vehicle, but all reported registrations are not valid at any single point in time.

-Therefore, although registration statistics are not a relaible indicator as to how many plates exist from a particular jurisdiction for a certain year, they do provide a good basis for determining the relative scarcity of plates of various jurisdictions, as well as for comparing the scarcity of various plate and registratrion types of one jurisdiction.
+Therefore, although registration statistics are not a reliable indicator as to how many plates exist from a particular jurisdiction for a certain year, they do provide a good basis for determining the relative scarcity of plates of various jurisdictions, as well as for comparing the scarcity of various plate and registration types of one jurisdiction.
 It is for these purposes that the data below has been presented.
 Unless noted otherwise, its source is the U.S. Dept. of Transportation, Federal Highway Administration.

 2003 Motor Vehicle Registrations, U.S. and Five Highest and Lowest Jurisdictions